 Brandon Tower ’14 is a legislative affairs specialist at the National Aeronautics and Space Administration and has just started law school at George Washington University.

-Andrew Bellis ’14 is in his second year of law school at Duke University
+Andrew Bellis ’14 is in his third year of law school at Duke University

-Joseph Tangredi ’14 is in his second year of law school at Fordham University
+Joseph Tangredi ’14 is in his third year of law school at Fordham University

-David Wemer ’14 will receive his MSc from the London School of Economics and Political Science in December 2015 and is currently a Program Coordinator at the Eisenhower Institute in Washington DC.
+David Wemer ’14 received his MSc from the London School of Economics and Political Science in December 2015 and is currently a Program Coordinator at the Eisenhower Institute in Washington, D.C.

 Colin Gorman '13 is serving as a Legal Intern at the Office of the Attorney General of New Jersey, Division of Law, focusing on cybersecurity and internet privacy.